VT-Cameron-Burger/web-python-development-pack/README.md

 ## Installation

+1. Open VS Code
+2. Press `Ctrl+Shift+P` to open the command palette
+3. Type `Extensions: Install Extension Pack from VSIX...` and select it
-1. Install this extension pack from the VS Code marketplace
+4. Select the downloaded `.vsix` file for this extension pack
-2. All included extensions will be automatically installed
+5. All included extensions will be automatically installed
-3. Restart VS Code if prompted
+6. Restart VS Code if prompted

 ## Usage